CS-LNU-Learning-Objects/client-side-javascript/examination/02/README.md

 * One, by you, designed and decided application

 ### Non functional requirements PWD:
+* A complete git commit history should be present for assessment.
+For this assignment somewhere between 30 and 200 commits is normal
+* The code standard [standard.js](https://standardjs.com/) should be followed. (`npm start` will show errors if you are not complying)
+* All Exported functions, classes and types should be commented.
+Perferably using JSDoc.
 * The application shall be visually appealing
-* The code shall be organized in appropriate modules
+* The code shall be organized in appropriate modules, at least four (4).

 ## The memory game application
 See [exercise/memory/README.md](https://github.com/CS-LNU-Learning-Objects/exercise-memory-game/blob/master/README.md) for a description of this application.